 It will be a work in progress, but we hope to have this finalized and out division wide in one month.
 If all goes according to plan, NA will be officially switched over on Sunday the 13th.
-If you're in the NA division and have not gotten my email, please get in touch with myself or AbusingMyRights for a copy of this email.
+If you're in the NA division and have not gotten my email, please get in touch with myself or Hawkee for a copy of this email.
+EU and SE should contact their battalion staff.
 For details on how this is going to work, including some assumed FAQs, please see my forum post here: http://taw.net/forums/t/10428.aspx

 If anyone has any questions or concerns on this system please email

-me, PM me, add me to Steam, or get in touch with AbusingMyRights.
+me, PM me, add me to Steam, or get in touch with your battalion staff.
 You may also respond to the forum post.
 I encourage

-everyone, even if you're not in NA, to come at us with any concerns
+everyone to come at us with any concerns or questions!

 Well I think it is time I wrote something on the blog wall here in the Dota division.
 I just feel like this latest bit of work we have done here cannot go unnoticed.
 As a bit of background, at a meeting not so long ago we have decided that the previous tabs were not really what we are looking for.
 They required too much from our staff.
 While with 200+ members it would seem that we have the required manpower to pull off the re-play watching and member stalking required to give out all of those tabs, there is much work for our small TI offices to do as it is.
 So, we have made a new list of tabs, which we hope will grow, that require slightly less work from the TI offices and staff in order to give out.